Leah1977/LSH_Electricians_MS1/README.md

 ### Skeleton:

 #### I have used Balsamique to draw up 3 page wireframes for Mobile, iPad and Desktop.

+#### Click on the following link to view my *wireframes* for this project.

+#### I have included wireframes for mobile, ipad and desktop.
+I plan to build my website from a mobile first approach.
+Using mobiles is becoming one of the more favoured ways to search for local services.

+###Click here for a link to the Wireframes [Balsamique LSH_Electricians_MS1](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:c27adb82-5b5d-435e-b787-3104825d224f)

 #### I will design the website to adjust to differents sized screens to ensure optimum viewing.
 #### I will make sure all links are active and working.

+## Features

+### This project will include four separate pages.
+A home page, a services page, a contact page and a gallery page.

+## Home page

+### The home page is made up of a header.
+The header includes a logo and two links for quick contact to be made through email or phone.
+The header will repeat on all pages.

 ### Surface: